GoldenChrysus/ffxiv-ember-overlay/README.md

 ![Minimize when not in use](https://i.imgur.com/FLhKdKH.gif "Minimize when not in use")

 ## Installation
+**Note:** ACT overlay plugins (at least the ones listed below) cannot be used in full screen gameplay.
+Either "Windowed" or "Borderless Windowed" must be used in FFXIV.

 To use this overlay skin, you need Advanced Combat Tracker and either OverlayPlugin or ACTWebSocket with OverlayProc.
 To determine which one to choose (OverlayPlugin vs ACTWebSocket), consider the following:

 **OverlayPlugin**